 Fiscal sustainability presents a national challenge shared by all levels of government.
 Since 2007, GAO has published long-term fiscal simulations for the state and local government sector.
 These simulations have consistently shown that, like the federal government, the state and local sector faces persistent and long-term fiscal pressures and, absent any policy changes, would face an increasing gap between receipts and expenditures in future years.

-GAO’s model uses the Bureau of Economic Analysis’s (BEA) National Income and Product Accounts (NIPA) as the primary data source and presents the results in the aggregate for the state and local sector as a whole.
-The model shows the level of receipts and expenditures for the sector until 2064 based on current and historical spending and revenue patterns.
-The model assumes that the current set of policies in place across state and local government remains constant to show a simulated long-term outlook.
-GAO’s model incorporates Congressional Budget Office (CBO) economic projections, which capture near-term cyclical swings in the economy.
-Because the model covers the sector in the aggregate, the fiscal outcomes for individual states and localities cannot be captured.
-This product is part of a body of work on the nation’s long-term fiscal challenges.
-Related products can be found at https://www.gao.gov/americas_fiscal_future?t=fiscal_forecast#state_and_local_projection
+Using the Bureau of Economic Analysis's (BEA) National Income and Product Accounts (NIPA) as the primary data source, GAO shows the level of receipts and expenditures for the sector until 2060 based on current and historical spending and revenue patterns.
+The current set of policies in place across state and local government remains constant to show their impact on future fiscal outcomes.
+GAO simulates the long-term fiscal outlook for the state and local sector and incorporates the Congressional Budget Office's (CBO) economic projections.
+These projections capture near-term cyclical swings in the economy.
+Because GAO covers the sector in the aggregate, the fiscal outcomes for individual states and localities cannot be captured.
+This product is part of a body of work on the nation's long-term fiscal challenges.
+Related products can be found at www.gao.gov/special.pubs/longterm/.

 The state and local government sector continues to face near-term and long-term fiscal challenges which add to the nation's overall fiscal challenges.
 The state and local sector faces a gap between revenue and spending and long-term fiscal challenges that grow over time.
 The fiscal position of the sector will steadily decline through 2060 absent any policy changes.